innodev-au/wmboost-data/README.md

 * *Collections are used directly*.
 With IData, arrays are used.
 * *No try/finally*.
 There's no need to wrap the code in try/finally to destroy the cursor.
 This is done internally by the library

 You'll note that the second code excerpt includes a utility method for performing a conversion.
 Several aspects could be extracted into utility methods that way in order to simplify the code.
-In fact, this library started out as a set of utility methods for entry access, conversion and other aspects.
+In fact, this library started out as a set of utility methods to cover entry access, conversion and other aspects.